CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 This part is for advanced users who want to better understand Jupyter backend and wish to know how things actually run.
 Although it is not necessary to fully understand or study all the background processes and settings, it may help you understand the functionality and barriers of our Jupyter environment.

-### PBS script submitted every time you launch a new Jupyter notebook server request via PBS
+### PBS script submitted every time you launch a new Jupyter notebook

+The generic job script is run with the following series of commands:

+!!! note
-The generic job script is run with the following series of commands: (explanation: for security reasons JUPYTERHUB_API_TOKEN cannot be sent as a variable because anybody could read the content and potentially replace the notebook server with their own, it has to be sent in a file called JUPYTERHUB_API_TOKEN_FILE through scp to user's home directory at storage-brno3.metacentrum.cz:/gpfs/home/{username} before we call the qsub itself)
+    For security reasons `JUPYTERHUB_API_TOKEN` cannot be sent as a variable because anybody could read the content and potentially replace the notebook server with their own, it has to be sent in a file called `JUPYTERHUB_API_TOKEN_FILE` through `scp` to user's home directory at `storage-brno3.metacentrum.cz:/gpfs/home/{username}` before we call the qsub itself)

 ```
 export JUPYTERHUB_API_TOKEN_FILE=.jupyterhub_api_token_$(date +%s | md5sum | head -c 32) && \